+FIFK IVI - FOO 1

 Contact Time: ASSESSMENT Industry based

+ASSESSMEN I

-Continuous:Work Ethic (1st report) : 20%
+Continuous: Work Ethic (1st report) : 20%

 Work Ethic (2 nd report) : 30%

 Laboratory Skills (1st report : 20%

 Laboratory Skills (2 nd report) : 30%

-A minimum of 50% must be obtained to uous assessment reports. o pass the subject based on 2 contin-
+A minimum of 50% must be obtained to p ass the subject based on 2 contin-

-Syllabus: A 12 month period of relevant laboratory practice must be undert the student in an approved work integrated learning environment. this time the student must demonstrate skills to solve problems by tion in the relevant industry.
+Syllabus: uous assessment reports.
+A 12 month period of relevant laboratory practice must be undertaken by the student in an approved work integrated learning environment.
+During this time the student must

+demonstrate skills to solve problems by innovati ion in the e relevant industry.

+Syllabus: Work Ethic (2 nd report) Laboratory Skills (1 st report Laboratory Skills (2 nd report) A minimum of 50% must be obtained to p uous assessment reports.
+A 12 month period of relevant laboratory pract in an approved work integrated learning environm tice must ment.
+Du 30% 20% 30% subject based on 2 contin- be undertaken by the student iring this time the student must